IBM/serverless-functions-python/README.md

 > We have similar applications available for [Swift](https://github.com/IBM/serverless-functions-swift) and [Node.js](https://github.com/IBM/serverless-functions-nodejs).

 This repository has code to create a serverless Backend for Frontend (BFF) using Python and IBM Cloud Functions, backed by a NoSQL database.
-No full stack application management required.
 Cloud Functions supplies basic Create, Read, Update, and Delete operations in a serverless environment.
-These functions are mapped to an API gateway, which can be integrated into an iOS app, for example, to enable persistence of data into a Cloudant NoSQL Database.
+These functions can be mapped to an API gateway, then integrated into an iOS app for example, to enable persistence of data into a Cloudant NoSQL Database.

+Cloudant NoSQL DB provides access to a fully managed NoSQL JSON data layer that's always-on.
+This service is compatible with CouchDB, and accessible through a simple to use HTTP interface for mobile and web application models.

 ## Included Components